tensorly/viz/paper/paper.md

 ![An example figure showing the component vectors of a three component PARAFAC model fitted to a fluoresence spectroscopy dataset](paper_demo.pdf)

 The above code uses TensorLy to fit five three-component PARAFAC models to the data.
-Then it uses TLVis to:
+Then it uses TLViz to:

  1. Select the model that gave the lowest reconstruction error,
  1. normalise the component vectors, storing their magnitude in a separate weight-vector,